-Following an increase of security incidents in Bwito chefferie in Rutshuru territory in North Kivu in 2017, caused by armed group activism leading to the displacement of communities, MONUSCO Civil Affairs launched a social dialogue process to promote peaceful coexistence between Hutu, Hunde and Nande communities.
+In 2017, in Bwito chefferie in Rutshuru territory in North Kivu, armed group activism led to the displacement of communities, which in turn led to an increase of security incidents.
+In response, MONUSCO Civil Affairs launched a social dialogue process to promote peaceful coexistence between Hutu, Hunde and Nande communities.

 Civil Affairs, local and traditional authorities, and civil society representatives conducted a series of community consultations between January and February 2018.
 The process culminated in a large meeting held in Kanyabayonga on 6 to 9 March with the participation of key communities' representatives and civil society.
-The participants agreed on key recommendations and committed to contribute to peaceful coexistence and support ongoing efforts to reduce the prominence of armed groups.
+The participants agreed on recommendations and committed to contribute to peaceful coexistence and support ongoing efforts to reduce the prominence of armed groups.

 The social dialogue initiative and the deployment of civilian and military authorities helped to reduce armed group activism and ethnic tensions.
-Communities resumed movement between villages as well as other joint activities such as the intercommunity markets.
-Importantly, the participation of traditional authorities in the process led to the reopening of the main customary office in the area.
+Communities resumed movement between villages as well as other joint activities such as intercommunity markets.
+Importantly, the participation of traditional authorities in the process led to the reopening of the main customary authority office in the area.